 It’s good for anyone, but I’m speaking from experience when I say that any dude looking to impress a chick should definitely take heed.

 If you don’t have a grill, you could use a broiler instead.
 But really, if you don’t have at least a portable propane grill, or a Smokey Joe charcoal grill or something, what the hell?
 Fix this problem immediately, if not sooner.
+(2014 NOTE: In the years since I first wrote this post, I have stopped using the skewers and just use a grill wok or grill pan–it saves a lot of prep time).

 If you divide this into four portions, you get 7 or 8 shrimp per person, for what Colleen tells me is 4 Weight Watchers points.
 I serve them with pasta (usually whole wheat angel hair) tossed with just enough extra marinade (heat it in a saucepan or just make extra) above (or just olive oil, garlic, and red pepper flakes) to keep it from sticking together, and some decent salad (none of that iceberg lettuce crap).
 You can also add a decent bread if you wish, but the bread adds extra points, as does the pasta.